apecloud/kubeblocks/docs/developer_docs/api-reference/cluster.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>componentDefRef is used to inject values from other components into the current component.
+<p>Used to inject values from other components into the current component.
+Values will be saved and updated in a
-values will be saved and updated in a configmap and mounted to the current component.</p>
+configmap and mounted to the current component.</p>
 </td>
 </tr>
 <tr>